HLXII/Evolve-Autoscript/README.md

 # Stuff to do

 ## Bugfix
+* Some custom UI needs to be set to have a minimum of 0
+* Priority list tech shows up when not available.
+Need to add more requirements than just tech to the unlocked function

 ## Small
 * Update autoCraft to use multiplier buttons, as large storage values cause clicks to crash/not trigger